Highland charge: Historical development

-Prior to the 17th century, Highlanders fought in tight formations, led by a heavily armed warrior elite who carried heavy battle axes or claymores (two-handed swords whose name comes from the Scottish Gaelic claidheamh mòr "great sword").
+Prior to the 17th century, Highlanders fought in tight formations, led by a heavily armed warrior elite who carried heavy battle axes or claymores (two-handed swords whose name comes from the Scottish Gaelic claidheamh mòr, meaning "great sword").

 However, with the introduction of muskets and cannon, such formations became vulnerable.
-As a result, in the 17th century, Highlander warriors developed a lighter, one-handed basket-hilted broadsword that protected the hand.
-This was generally used with a shield or targe strapped to the weak arm and a dirk or biotag "long knife" held in the other hand.
+As a result, in the 17th century, Highlander warriors developed a lighter, one-handed, basket-hilted broadsword that protected the hand.
+This was generally used with a shield or targe strapped to the weak arm and a dirk or biotag ("long knife") held in the other hand.

-The Scottish and Irish warrior Alasdair Mac Colla is sometimes credited with inventing the Highland charge during the Wars of the Three Kingdoms to meet a particular set of battlefield challenges.
-It was initially known as the Irish charge, due to it first being implemented in Ireland, by Montrose's Irish brigade, before the Irish used it in Scotland again under Montrose.
+The Scottish and Irish warrior Alasdair Mac Colla is sometimes credited with having invented the Highland charge during the Wars of the Three Kingdoms to meet a particular set of battlefield challenges.
+It was initially known as the Irish charge, due to the Irish component of Alasdair Mac Colla's Royalist military invasion of Covenanter Scotland.
 The use of the charge greatly resembled older Celtic fighting styles of battle in which one side would rush at the other in an attempt to break the line of battle.